 Select the right track

-Hiking is a physical activity, these are natural spaces and while safety precautions are in place you need to be aware of your own capabilities and select a trail that suits you and your travel companions.
-Fortunately, there really are options in the Springbrook National Park to suit everyone.
+Hiking is a physical activity.
+These are natural spaces, and while safety precautions are in place, you need to be aware of your own capabilities and select a trail that suits you and your travel companions.
+Fortunately, there really are options in Springbrook National Park to suit everyone.

-Walking tracks in Australia are graded, the Purling Brook Falls and Warringa Pool track are graded 3 which means they are good walking quality, suited to anyone of moderate fitness and can be used in most weather conditions.
-We have an article that explains the Australian walking track grading system in more detail if you want to take a look.
+Walking tracks in Australia are graded.
+The Purling Brook Falls and Warringa Pool tracks are graded 3, which means they are of good walking quality, suited to anyone of moderate fitness, and can be used in most weather conditions.
+We have an article that explains the Australian walking track grading system in more detail.

 The Australian wildlife

-Springbrook national park is the rainforest home to a wide variety of different wildlife.
-Many of them are protected, some are endangered and their environment is fragile.
-Be aware of the wildlife around you for your own safety and theirs, don’t try to touch or pick them up and stay on the tracks.
+Springbrook National Park is a rainforest home to a wide variety of wildlife.
+Many of them are protected, some are endangered, and their environment is fragile.
+Be aware of the wildlife around you for your own safety and theirs.
+Don’t try to touch or pick them up, and stay on the tracks.

-Australia has a bad wrap for scary animals but we have cute and fascinating ones too.
-Yes there are snakes in the national park, yes some of them are highly toxic but if you stay on the paths and watch where you walk they are highly unlikely to be a threat to you.
-I have come across a red belly black snake sunning itself across a hiking path and spotted other snakes near the trails over the years so keep your eyes open but don’t stress about it, they are there, you are there, it’s all good.
+Australia has a bad rap for scary animals, but we have cute and fascinating ones too.
+Yes, there are snakes in the national park.
+Yes, some of them are highly toxic, but if you stay on the paths and watch where you walk, they are highly unlikely to be a threat.
+I have come across a red belly black snake sunning itself across a hiking path and spotted a good number of other snakes near the trails over the years, so keep your eyes open, but don’t stress about it; they are there, you are there, it’s all good.

-Two tiny critters that are common out here because they like humidity and moisture are ticks and leeches.
-The common bush tick is also called the paralysis tick, it can burrow into the skin and needs to be removed with care as soon as possible.
-Most adults won’t react beyond localised irritation but if you do have symptoms or believe you haven’t removed it fully get medical attention.
-Leeches are considered more gross than dangerous but a few people will develop an allergy to them after multiple bites.
-The best prevention against both ticks and leeches is to spray legs, socks and shoes with insect repellant as they are mostly found in the damp leaf litter on the path.
+Leeches are considered more gross than dangerous, but a few people will be allergic to them after multiple bites.
+The best prevention against ticks and leeches is to spray legs, socks and shoes with insect repellant, as they are primarily found in the damp leaf litter on the path.
 It is also more likely to encounter them walking during or after heavy rain.
-I like to give myself a good spray with repellant on all exposed skin anyway because mosquitos are a health risk all around the world and I seem to be a magnet for them.
+I like to give myself a good spray with repellant on all exposed skin anyway because mosquitos are a health risk all around the world, and I seem to be a magnet for them.

-On a more positive note keep your eyes open for wallabies and the smaller related pademelons that are adorable wild icons of Australia.
-There are also possums, gliders, bandicoots, quoll, echidna and if you are very lucky platypus to be seen within Springbrook National Park and a vast diversity of bird life.
+On a more positive note, keep your eyes open for wallabies and the smaller related pademelons, adorable wild icons of Australia.
+Possums, gliders, bandicoots, quolls, echidnas, and, if you are very lucky, platypus can also be seen within Springbrook National Park, as can a vast diversity of bird life.

 In Summary

-There’s as much or as little to do as you choose and as we’ve shown here it’s so easy once your here to put together a combination of hikes, picnic spots, lookouts and time to relax in nature.
+There’s as much or as little to do as you choose, and as we’ve shown here, it’s easy once you’re here to combine hikes, picnic spots, lookouts, and time to relax in nature.

 Interested in easy hikes on the Gold Coast?
 Here are some other articles you may enjoy